Graveney School: Site and buildings

 On the north side of Welham Road, there is also a recreation area which is owned by Wandsworth Council but used by Graveney during school hours for Sports Studies and PE lessons.
 The area consists of a small running track, an astro turf pitch, 2 tennis courts which can be converted into another pitch and a cricket area.

+7 Hours on Earth

+Between 2017 and 2020, students and staff made a film about aliens, 7 Hours on Earth, which was released worldwide as an independent film.
+It is an adaptation of A Midsummer Night's Dream, with the fairies reimagined as aliens.